 The most common vision problems faced by people of any age group include

 - Double Vision

 As is evident these problems may be temporary, due to other factors like lack of sleep or stress or may actually have been caused by eye problems.
 In order to ensure that these issues are due to problems related to eyes or not, it is advisable to visit a trained healthcare professional and get their opinion.

-Any specialized eye care clinic in Kolkata or other cities can guide you through the basic eye check-up as well as the different types of vision related problems.
+Any specialized eye care clinic in Mumbai or other cities can guide you through the basic eye check-up as well as the different types of vision related problems.
 So what are these vision problems everyone keeps referring all the time?
 To understand them better, we need to understand how “Vision” actually works.

 We have all seen magnifying lenses.
 When the light falls on a particularly small object, the object is magnified in proportion and appears much bigger making it visible.
 There is no magic behind this simple phenomenon.
 What is happening here is that the light travels through the magnifying lens on a specific angle depending on the curvature of the lens.
 As the light passes from air to glass to air again, the rays bend at different angles creating an image of the actual object in proportions different from the original one.
 So the appearance of an object depends on the lens that being used, the material and curvature of the lens and its focussing capabilities.

 Our eyes are also super complex and sophisticated lenses.
 The cornea is a layer protecting the lens of our eyes.
 The light falling on to our eyes travels through the cornea on the lens, creating an image of the object on the retina.
 This is what we called seeing the object.
 Any deviation in the process is known as vision problem.

 Together these are called refractive errors.
 Some of the common refractive error as any good eye care clinics would tell you are

 As the different problems are caused by different issues in the curvature of the lens, the corrective methods all have something to do with correcting the curvature by eye surgeries.